DraconDev/easykeys/README.md

 A very simple intuitive hotkey pack to help with keyboard navigation.

--alt e: Row up
+-alt w: Row up
--alt d: Row down
+-alt s: Row down

--alt s: Left by one word
+-alt a: Left by one word
--alt f: Right by one word
+-alt d: Right by one word

--alt w: Start of line
+-alt q: Start of line
--alt r: End of line
+-alt e: End of line

--alt x: Left by one char
+-alt z: Left by one char
--alt v: Right by one char
+-alt c: Right by one char

--alt 3: Top of page
+-alt 2: Top of page
--alt c: Bottom of page
+-alt x: Bottom of page